 4) Saltwater

-Always keep the temperature as close to 78 degrees F (25.6 C).
+Keeping the temperature close to 78 degrees Fahrenheit (25.6 degrees Celsius) is a must.

 Red Sea Salt Mix- Great For Beginners